stuqdog/C-Hash-Table/README.md

 ##### Next steps
 Expanding the functionality so the table can take in different variable types as keys and values is high on the list.
-Beyond that, general refactoring to improve the speed and readability of the code, and adding additional features.
+Beyond that, general refactoring to improve the speed and readability of the code, and adding additional features, e.g. a set which just takes keys, without values.

 ##### I have suggestions/I have a bug to report/I want to help